matrix-org/matrix-spec-proposals/proposals/2260-change-aliases-auth-rules.md

 rules were introduced, the intention was that `m.room.aliases` would be maintained as an up-to-date list of the aliases for the room.
-However, this has not been successful, and in practice the `m.room.aliases` event tends to drift out of sync with the aliases.
-FIXME: why is this, apart from https://github.com/matrix-org/synapse/issues/1477, which could be fixed?
+However, this has not been successful, and in practice the `m.room.aliases` event tends to drift out of sync with the aliases (https://github.com/matrix-org/matrix-doc/issues/2262).

 Meanwhile, `m.room.aliases` is open to abuse by remote servers who can add spam or offensive aliases (https://github.com/matrix-org/matrix-doc/issues/625).